harshjayprakash/harshjayprakash/README.md

 ### The philosophy

 - Software should feel quiet.
 Clear, scalable, and unobstrusive.
-- Every artifact, from code to documentation, is part of a system.
+- Every artefact, from code to documentation, is part of a system.
 - Modularity is not just technical.
 It is cognitive.
 It helps with clear thinking.